 While historically, we have used both stock options and restricted stock to compensate our employees, including our named executive officers, based on recommendations by our compensation consultant after completing the review discussed above, we currently expect the Compensation Committee's awards under the New Incentive Plan to consist primarily of restricted stock and performance awards rather than stock options.
-In connection with this offering, the Compensation Committee expects to approve initial awards of an aggregate of approximately 1.9 million shares of restricted stock and bonus stock under the New Incentive Plan to employees, including the named executive officers, effective upon the closing of this offering and after giving effect to our corporate reorganization as described under "Summary" Structure and Ownership After This Offering."
-Of these initial awards, our named executive officers will be granted shares of restricted stock and bonus stock as follows: shares; Mr. Perkins shares; Mr. Whalen- (i) with respect to restricted stock: Mr. Joyceshares: Mr. Heimshares: and Mr. McParland shares; and (ii) with respect to bonus stock.
-Mr. Joyce- shares; Mr. Perkins- shares; Mr. Whalen- shares; Mr. Whalen- shares; Mr. Whalen- shares; Mr. Berkins- shares; Mr. Whalen- shares; Mr. Berkins- shares; Mr. Whalen- shares; Mr. Whalen- shares; Mr. Derkins- shares; Mr. Whalen- share shares; Mr. Whalen retention and incentive award in connection with our transition from a private to a public company.
+In connection with this offering, the Compensation Committee expects to approve initial awards of an aggregate of approximately 1.9 million shares of restricted stock and bonus stock under the New Incentive Plan to employees, including the named executive officers, effective upon the closing of this offering and after giving effect to our corporate reorganization as described under "Summary - Our Structure and Ownership After This Offering."
+Of these initial awards, our named executive officers will be granted shares of restricted stock and bonus stock as follows: (i) with respect to restricted stock: Mr. Joyce-121,125 shares; Mr. Perkins-67,980 shares; Mr. Whalen-67,980 shares; Mr. Heim-60,885 shares; and Mr. McParland-56,100 shares; and (ii) with respect to bonus stock: Mr. Joyce-122,439 shares; Mr. Perkins-106,200 shares; Mr. Whalen-106,200 shares; Mr. Heim -61,825 shares; and Mr. McParland-87,642 shares.
+The restricted stock awards will have vesting restrictions.
+The restricted stock awards ((i) above) to executive officers and other key employees are made based upon the recommendation of a compensation consultant using market-based precedent and market-based amounts to provide a one-time retention and incentive award in connection with our transition from a private to a public company.
 The expected awards to the executive officers were established using a market-based multiple of 3X annual target long-term incentive compensation for each individual.
 The consultant concluded that at the proposed 3X annual target long-term incentive level, the awards for executive management are of lesser value than grants awarded to senior executives in connection with other recent industry transactions over the last three years and that the overall program fell in a range between the 50th and 75th percentile due to grants to a larger than typical non-executive leadership group.
 The comparable transactions included the merger of Markwest Hydrocarbons with Markwest Energy Partners, L.P., the acquisition of the controlling interest of Buckeye GP Holding by BGHGP Holdings, LLC, the Merger of Inergy L.P. and Inergy LP Holdings, the acquisition of Genesis Energy's general partner from Denbury Resources by Quintana Energy Investor Group and transactions involving Precision Drilling, Apache, RRI Energy, Approach Resources, Concho Resources, Encore Energy Partners, and Vanguard Natural Resources.
 The bonus stock awards ((ii) above) will be fully vested on the date of grant.
-These awards are intended to align the interests of key employees (including our named executive officers) with those of our stockholders rather than to only provide an opportunity to participants in the equity appreciation of our common stock.
+These awards are intended to align the interests of key employees (including our named executive officers) with those of our stockholders rather than to only provide an opportunity to participate in the equity appreciation of our common stock.
 Therefore, participants (including our named executive officers) will not pay any consideration for the common stock they receive with respect to these awards, and we will not receive any cash remuneration for the common stock delivered with respect to these awards.
-Partially as a result of the overall award structure, we expect that our named executive officers, as well as all other holders, of outstanding out-of-the-money options that were granted under the 2005 Stock Incentive Plan will cancel those options.
+Partially as a result of the overall award structure, we expect that our named executive officers, as well as all other holders, of outstanding out-ofthe-money options that were granted under the 2005 Stock Incentive Plan will cancel those options.
 Any such option cancellations would be contingent upon the completion of the offering.